iterative/dvc.org/content/docs/user-guide/experiment-management/persisting-experiments.md

 # Persisting Experiments

-When you run an experiment with `dvc exp run`, it produces temporary objects in the Git repository.
-These are listed with `dvc exp list` and `dvc exp show`.
+DVC runs experiments outside of the standard Git stage/commit workflow for quick iteration.

-Although the experiments as the temporary, they can be shared with `dvc exp push` and retrieved from other Git repositories with `dvc exp pull`.
-In this section we'll see how to bring them to the standard Git workflow with `dvc exp apply` and `dvc exp branch`.
+In this section we'll see how to bring the experiments we run to the standard Git workflow with `dvc exp apply` and `dvc exp branch`.

-## Bring Experiment results to your workspace
+# Bring Experiment results to your workspace

 Typically, `dvc exp run` leaves the experiment results in your workspace for convenience.
 However, you may have run multiple experiments and wish to go back